Limitations when converting to QuickBooks

 Credit card charge transactions are converted as transaction type Cheque.

-Transactions with custom VAT rates, EC VAT or unusual VAT transactions will be converted as closely as possible but are likely to be different.
+Some VAT transactions including those with custom VAT rates, EC VAT or unusual VAT transactions will be converted as closely as possible but are likely to be different.
 We may use a standard rate of VAT or No VAT and then add an adjustment to correct the VAT amount if necessary.
 This could result in some boxes in VAT Returns being incorrect even if the Balance Sheet amount to be paid or refunded is correct.

 Multiple Payables or Receivables Accounts